Leonardo Da Vinci Facts

 He loved animals and was a vegetarian throughout his life.
 He also liked to buy caged birds so that he could set them free.
 That’s nice!

 He hated war, but besides this he worked as a military engineer to invent advanced and deadly weapons, drawing plans for the first armored car in 1485.

 He also invented the bicycle 300 years before it appeared on the road and created an inflatable tube so people could float on water.
 Ah, no now we know who to thank for that awesome creation that is heaps of fun.

-Many of his machines have since been built and tested, with some being successful and others weren’t so successful.
+Many of his machines have since been built and tested, with some successful and others that weren’t so successful.

 He spent a lot of time studying the flight of birds, showing his ideas in great detail.
 He was very interested in the human body was apparently trying to find where the soul was.